 The best time to do something is right now.
 So, act now.

-Example: Don’t wait until New Year to change this bad habit.
+Example: Don’t wait until New Year to change your bad habits.
 There’s no time like the present.

-Good intentions do not matter if a person’s actions lead to bad outcomes.
+Good intention doesn’t not matter if a person’s actions lead to bad outcomes.

 Example: X: Well, I was only trying to be helpful by mixing those two acids.
-Y: But, it exploded the beaker.
+Y: But it exploded!
 Well, the road to hell is paved with good intentions.

 People who complain the most are the ones who get attention or what they want.

 Example: If you’re not satisfied with the service at the hotel, then you should call up the manager there.
 The squeaky wheel gets the grease, after all.

 169. The tongue is but three inches long, yet it can kill a man six feet tall.